jan3zk/gphotos_backup/README.md

 ### Authorize access

-In order for the application to work the credentials file should be created.
+The app needs the permission to read from Google Photos.
+For this purpose the credentials file should be created.
 Go to the [https://developers.google.com/photos/library/guides/get-started](https://developers.google.com/photos/library/guides/get-started) and click on the "Enable the Google Photos Library API" button.
 Select "Create new project".
 Enter the arbitrary project name and product name.
 In the "Where are you calling from?" field choose the "Desktop app" and press the button "CREATE" and then "DOWNLOAD CLIENT CONFIGURATION" which downloads the credentials.json file.
 Move the file into the folder of this repository.
 If needed, all subsequent downloads of the credentials file can be performed from the [https://console.developers.google.com/apis/credentials](https://console.developers.google.com/apis/credentials).

 ## Usage